vjaypunyapu/legal_ai/README.md

 - "What is the duration of the agreement?"
 - "Is third-party disclosure allowed?"
 - "What happens in case of breach?"

+## 📝 License
+MIT License – Use freely with attribution.

 ---